lcpz/awesome-copycats/README.rst

 Freedesktop uses ``/etc/mime.types``, so be sure to have MIME support installed.

 Eminent, freedesktop and scratchdrop are third-party softwares: **rely on their creators if they cause you issues**.

+Feel free to email me if you have any request.

 .. _BY-NC-SA: http://creativecommons.org/licenses/by-nc-sa/3.0/
 .. _Awesome: http://awesome.naquadah.org/